 Google is on the top as the most widely used online spreadsheet service.
 And by introducing such a great security layer, it is directly doubling its consumer cloud services.
 Google Sheets are also popular to be used for generating forms and survey data inside webpages.
 Google Sheets helps people to get their work done while they are on the go.

-This new feature provided by Google is very much useful for its each and every user of Google Sheets but it will especially appeal to enterprise community looking to use Google’s Cloud Based Services.
-As it fulfilling the biggest priority of users that is Security.
+This new feature provided by Google is very much useful for its each and every user of Google Sheets but it will especially appeal to the enterprise community looking to use Google’s Cloud-Based Services.

 For more details on the technical changes you can visit, Google charts API documentation.